Department of Physics

 Elementary particle physics

-Despite its widespread use, the Standard Model of particle physics raises conceptual questions of naturalness, is not free of inconsistencies with observations, and includes unproven conjectures.
-To a skeptical eye, the model appears surprisingly complicated.
-In addition, the Higgs boson has not been found.
-Higgsless models of particles are therefore being studied, including models of electro-strong interactions.
+Despite its widespread use, today’s Standard Model of physics raises conceptual questions of naturalness, is not free of inconsistencies with observations, and includes unproven conjectures.
+To a sceptical eye, the model appears surprisingly complicated.
+Alternatives to the Standard are therefore being studied.
 Hadron production in high-energy photon-photon interactions provides a natural testing ground for these models.
-Experimental means for realising such interactions at the LHC are being explored, including plasma-wakefield and Weizsacker-Williams techniques.
+Experimental means for realising such interactions are being explored, including plasma-wakefield acceleration.

 Since the first planet was discovered orbiting a star other than the Sun in 1995, many “exoplanets” have been found.
 Some are similar to planets in our solar system, others are distinctly different.
 Some orbit red or brown dwarfs, others are composed largely of carbon or diamond, and still others are roaming freely between stars in the galaxy.
 Several were found from New Zealand by a NZ/Japan collaboration known as “MOA” using a gravitational microlensing technique conceived by Einstein.
 MOA uses the world’s largest telescope dedicated to gravitational microlensing, and a suite of more than twenty telescopes around the globe for follow-up observations.
 Future plans include yet more telescopes and a space mission for the next decade.